pridevel/slate/source/index.html.md

 ```
 <hr>
 ### OR(||)
-* it evaluates to true when one or the other or both expressions are true.
+* It evaluates to true when one or the other or both expressions are true.

 true || true # => true,
 true || false # => true,